astroumd/lmtoy/docs/wishlist.md

    So generally there are about 2-7% of the spectra that are doppler related outliers.

 *  A number of fancy options (e.g. allow different projection systems, galactic included) can probably solved much easier by using the *Montage* package after our pipeline.

+* visualizing the OFF positions?
+The SpecFile has lost them.
+There is no view_raw_file

 # workflow